Cavity Treatment

 How much does it cost?

-Pulp capping can be performed within insurance coverage, but the cost may vary depending on the medication.
-Please check here for details.
+Pulp capping can be performed under insurance-covered treatment, but the cost may vary depending on the medicament used.
+For details, please contact us here.

 How long is the treatment period?